-7. Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.
+7. Describe how the school will support The school will implement PBIS and other strategies to positively reinforce efforts to reduce the overuse of discipline behavior. practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.